oblivion0218/Compton/README.md

 5. The Dual Timer stretches the signal to make it correctly readable by the MCA.
 6. Signals from the Dual Timer (NIM) is sent to the NIM-TTL converter to ensure compatibility with the MCA.
 7. The processed signals are analyzed by the MCA and displayed on a computer, showing the energy spectrum of the detected events.

+---

+## Characterization of the electronic chain
+### Choosing the best parameters for the amplifiers